mth/yeti/doc/intro.rst

     fac' x = tailFac 1 x;

-Additional argument ``accum`` (accumulator) is introduced for storing the intermediate result of computation of the factorial.
+Additional argument ``accum`` (accumulator) is introduced for storing the intermediate result of the computation of the factorial.
 The accumulator is initialized to 1 (since the factorial <= 1 is 1) in the one-argument ``fac'`` factorial definition.
 Using accumulator is a standard technique for transforming non-tail-recursive algorithms to tail-recursive ones.